Table of Contents

-Another issue that is sometimes risen around lazy load effect is that Google bot cannot see the images and they are not indexed.
+Another issue that is sometimes risen around the lazy load effect is that the Google bot cannot see the images and they are not indexed.
 I’m afraid I cannot say whether it’s true or not, because it requires proper testing.

 The images of our themes Creatista and Nifty Fifty are indexing properly, probably because they were crawled before the Lazy Image module was switched on.